-Helping Teachers Make the Best Use of Limited Time
+Helping Teachers Make the Most of Limited Time

 Ask any teacher and they will tell you that time is their hottest commodity - there is never enough of it.
 Many teachers have as little as 42 minutes to teach a subject in a given day.
 If a teacher has 30 students in a class, that is 1.4 minutes per student if all you do is check in with each student individually!
 Using their time in and out of class wisely is something that teachers have to master because in however much time they have, they have to: